caominhduy/DeepRuby/README.md

 ## Machine Learning in-a-nutshell
 ![How Machines Learn – CGP Grey](https://i.ibb.co/HGScMfv/IMG-5205.png)
-[This video by CGP Grey on Youtube](https://youtu.be/6g4O5UOH304) is very fun, straightforward and informative (especially for those who are new or those who are trying to explain to someone who are new)
+[This video by CGP Grey on Youtube](https://youtu.be/6g4O5UOH304) is very fun, straightforward and informative (especially for those who are new or those who are trying to explain to someone who are new.)